popobo/daily_random_note/Effective_C++/Effective_C++.md

   const char *const str = "str"; better than const std::string str("str");
 - second special concerns class-specific constant.
 - #define do not respect scope
+- it is not legal to take the address of an enum